SichangHe/resume/resume.md

     - Practiced Tailwindcss and JavaScript for the styling and animations.
     - GitLab CI.
     - Communicated with non-technical team members.
-- Pushed the team to fully adopt Git, GitLab, Visual Studio Code. and Markdown.
+- Pushed the team to fully adopt Git, GitLab, Visual Studio Code and Markdown.
     - Filmed [a how-to video specifically for the team](https://www.youtube.com/watch?v=C-sAGuWM2JM).